Mica Moore: Bobsleigh career

 In November 2016, after failing to reach the 2018 Commonwealth Games qualifying standard in a qualifying event, Moore decided to take up bobsleigh in addition to sprinting.
 In January 2017, Moore and Mica McNeill won the 2-women event at the 2017 IBSF Junior Bobsleigh World Championships in Winterberg, Germany.
 Later in the year, the British Bobsleigh and Skeleton Association withdrew funding for Moore and McNeill, after deciding to maintain funding only for the British male bobsleigh teams.
 The pair then managed to crowdfund £30,000, allowing them to compete in the 2017–18 Bobsleigh World Cup events.
 The money was needed to pay for travel between races for the pair of them, transport of the sled, race fees, insurance and possible medical expenses, among other things, and allowed them to concentrate on trying to win races.
 By January 2018, McNeill and Moore had raised over £41,000 to fund their competitions.
 The pair had the slogan "Powered By The People" written on their sled.
 Moore and McNeill finished fifth in the 2-women bobsleigh event in Whistler, Canada, which was the best result for a British women's team in the Bobsleigh World Cup for eight years.

 In January 2018, Moore was selected to compete in the 2-women bobsleigh event at the 2018 Winter Olympics in Pyeongchang.
 Moore was the team's brakewoman, and McNeill piloted the bobsleigh; their result of 8th was the best ever by a British women's Olympic bobsleigh team.
 Moore chose to miss the 2018–19 bobsleigh season to focus on her degree, before eventually deciding to give up bobsleigh and return to athletics.

 In July 2021, Moore returned to bobsleigh.
 She aimed to qualify for the 2022 Winter Olympics alongside McNeill, with other contenders for the Games being shot putter Adele Nicoll and former sprinter Montell Douglas.
 Later in the year, she withdrew from the British team, after claiming that it was a negative environment and alleging discrimination based on her gender and skin colour.
 Moore returned to the team as a pilot for the 2022–23 season, but left the British bobsleigh programme later in 2022.

 In January 2025, Moore began competing in bobsleigh for Jamaica, having achieved Jamaican citizenship in December 2024.
+She was selected for the 2026 Winter Olympics, and was also a Jamaican flag bearer at the opening ceremony.
+Moore finished 14th in the monobob.